 | 9 | 2.4 mg | 12.5 mg | Cagri at target. |

-Titration flexibility: Slower is always safer.
-If you reach a dose level that produces 5 to 7 days of nausea, hold that level for an extra 4 weeks before the next step.
-The CagriSema trial documented 79.6% GI adverse events at similar dose levels in the cagri + sema combination; tirzepatide monotherapy already carries 30 to 50% nausea.
-The combined rate is not published but logically sits in the 60 to 80% range during titration.
+Slower is always safer.
+If a dose level gives you 5 to 7 days of nausea, hold for an extra 4 weeks before the next step.
+The CagriSema trial logged 79.6% GI side effects at similar levels with cagri + sema.
+Tirzepatide alone already runs 30 to 50% nausea, so cagri + tirz likely lands in the 60 to 80% range during titration.

-Injection day logistics: Both drugs are given subcutaneously, once weekly.
-Use two separate injection sites (for example, left abdomen for one, right thigh for the other).
+Injection day looks like this: both drugs are subcutaneous, both are weekly.
+Use two separate syringes and two separate sites.
+Left abdomen for one, right thigh for the other works fine.
 Never mix them in the same syringe.
 See best injection sites for tirzepatide and the tirzepatide dosage calculator for site rotation guidance.

 | Attribute | CagriSema (cagri + sema) | Cagri + Tirz stack |